23 Jun ADA Compliance 101

-Public infrastructure that is accessible to all people, including people with disabilities, is the responsibility of every community.
-As issues of diversity, inclusion, and equity come to the forefront of discussion, many organizations are taking a renewed interest in the Americans with Disabilities Act (ADA) and ADA compliance.
+Public infrastructure should be accessible to all people, including people with disabilities.
+As issues of diversity, equity, and inclusion come to the forefront of discussion, many organizations are taking a renewed interest in the Americans with Disabilities Act (ADA) and ADA compliance.
 WithersRavenel is here to give a brief overview of the ADA and help answer your questions about compliance.

 What is the Americans with Disabilities Act (ADA)?